jackrobertscott/hobson-180221/README.md

 Lightweight node.js package which takes a convention over configuration approach to RESTful endpoints using express.

-## Goal

-This package should allow you to create a fully working RESTful api with minimal configuration.
-Should only have to define a schema, add some custom endpoints and configure your authentication and you are done.

 ## Features

+Get up and running with a fully functioning CRUD api with minimum configuration.
+Simply set add your schema to a resource and attach it to your app.

 RESTful endpoint features: